daschaffert/LinVst/README.md

 For a linux vst plugin named Delay.so, linvst*.so would get renamed to Delay*.so

+The plugin name with an asterisk in it's name would then be used inside of a Linux DAW instead of the original plugin name.

-Delay*.so would then be used inside a Linux DAW (not Delay.so)
+For instance, Delay*.so would then be used inside of a Linux DAW (not the original Delay.so)

 Delay.so and Delay*.so need to be kept in the same location after the renaming as they are then a matched pair.